YusuffAbdulmusawwir/TO_DO_APP/README.md

-TO_DO_APP
 how to build Django TO_DO_app with postgresql

 CONTENTS:
- CRUD operations using Django ORM
+ CRUD operations using Django ORM,
- Routing in Django
+ Routing in Django,
- connecting Django to postgresql
+ connecting Django to postgresql.

  THE INTERFACE